 COS President Stephen Schoonmaker said the district has seven trustees that define a special district in Siskiyou County, but all are now elected at-large by all voters in the county.
 The proposal is to modify the process so that only voters within each district’s geographical boundaries will vote for the trustee who will represent them.

 The board unanimously approved a Tentative Negotiated Agreement between Siskiyou Joint Community College District and California School Employees Association.
 This agreement has been an ongoing discussion between CSEA and the board for at least a year.
-The agreement involved a slight pay increase for COS faculty.
+The agreement involved a slight pay increase for COS classified employees.

 Schoonmaker announced during his staff report and in the College of the Siskiyous Campus Connection that Siskiyou County and the College plan to participate in a five-county effort funded by the McConnell Foundation.
 This initiative has helped to spawn the Siskiyou Education and Business Alliance, which will work with Siskiyou Occupational Advancement Roadmap on an ongoing project to improve careers and the workforce through, grant-funded strategic planning projects.